-QAC's primary activity is the safe and efficient operation of Queenstown Airport, facilitating air connectivity through the provision of infrastructure in the region, to meet the needs of our customers, the residents of, and visitors to the lower South Island.
-This includes the provision of appropriate and sound aeronautical and associated infrastructure and facilities for the operations at the airport.
+QAC's primary activity is the safe and efficient operation of Glenorchy Airfield is owned by QLDC.
+QAC provides Queenstown Airport, facilitating air connectivity through grounds maintenance services and airstrip management the provision of infrastructure in the region, to meet the at Glenorchy, under a Management Services Agreement needs of our customers, the residents of, and visitors with QLDC. to the lower South Island.
+This includes the provision of appropriate and sound aeronautical and associated infrastructure and facilities for the operations at the REGULATORY OBLIGATIONS airport.

-QAC also manages Wānaka Airport and the Glenorchy Airfield on QLDC's behalf.
+QAC also manages Wanaka Airport and the Glenorchy Airfield on QLDC's behalf.